BuzzLightYearDotNet401/API-Team/README.md

 ---

 ## Change Log
+1.4: *users, Exercises, and RoutineNames successfully renders to Postman* - 14 April 2020
+1.3: *Created the Interface, Service, and Controllers for Exercises, Rating, User, and RoutineName models* - 14 April 2020
 1.2: *Seeded dummy data into the database for deployment and deployed web app and database on azure* - 13 April 2020
 1.1: *Created initial skeleton for our database* - 12 April 2020